-Non-degree seeking students must be approved by the MBA office.
+Non-degree seeking students must be approved by the Dean of the College of Business Administration.
 Once approved, non-degree seeking students are limited to 6 credit hours of graduate business courses.
-No coursework taken during non-degree status may count towards the hours required for the MBA, if a non-degree student subsequently seeks admission into the program.
+No coursework taken during non-degree status may count towards the hours required for the MBA if a non-degree student subsequently seeks admission into the program.